 These email messages claim to come from ITS, and you recognize phrases like uiowa and outlook.

 But, both are bogus, and here’s how you can tell.
-Ignore everything that comes after http:// and the first “/”.
-What remains there, sandwiched in the middle, is the actual site name:
+Look at the actual site name:

 The first example includes “uiowa.edu,” but ends with “.ru” The “.ru” indicates a site in Russia—a highly unlikely origin for a message about any UIowa account.